Essential Oil Skin Patch Testing

 - If you feel the onset of any irritation or if any reaction occurs, immediately remove the bandage and carefully wash the area with mild soap and water.

-- If no irritation occurs after 48 hours, the essential oil, in its diluted form, should be safe for you to begin using diluted on your skin.
+- If no irritation occurs after 48 hours, the essential oil, in its diluted form, should be safe for you to use diluted on your skin.

 - However, even after conducting a skin patch test, there is no guarantee that you will not develop sensitization, irritation or allergy to the oil over time.